-As of March 2022, Denmark has troops deployed in Iraq, Estonia, Lithuania and Kosovo in a NATO framework.
+As of March 2023, Denmark has troops deployed in Iraq (NMI), Estonia, Latvia and Kosovo in a NATO framework.
 Additionally, one Danish frigate is deployed with the Standing NATO Maritime Group 1.
-Denmark contributes to UN missions in Mali and in the Middle East.
-Denmark is in the process of returning all troops from the French-led coalition in Mali.
+Denmark contributes to UN missions in Mali (MINUSMA) and in the Middle East (UNTSO)..
+Denmark contributes to coalitions in the Middle East (OIR, CMF, AGENOR), UK (INTERFLEX) and South Korea (UNMAC).
 Lastly, Denmark participates in the European Border and Coast Guard Agency (FRONTEX).